slytomcat/URLshortener/README.md

 URLshortener is a micro-service to shorten long URLs and to handle the redirection by generated short URLs.

-The service requires and MySQL server connection and database structure described in [schema.sql](https://github.com/slytomcat/URLshortener/blob/master/schema.sql)
+The service requires Redis database connection.
+See example how to run Redis in Docker in [redisDockerRun.sh](https://github.com/slytomcat/URLshortener/blob/master/redisDockerRun.sh)

 ### Request for short URL: